Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Add_Remove_Replace_NCNs.md

     * This does not apply to the BMC for `ncn-m001`, because it is statically configured for the site.
 * Ensure that the NCN is configured to boot over the PCIe NICs instead of the Onboard 1 Gig NICs.
     * See the [Switch PXE Boot from Onboard NIC to PCIe](../Switch_PXE_Boot_From_Onboard_NICs_to_PCIe.md) procedure.

+**Note: **

+For adding FMN (Fabric Manager Node) to CSM there is a new prompt added to confirm if the node getting added is an FMN or not:

+    ```bash
+    ncn-m001:/usr/share/doc/csm/scripts/operations/node_management/Add_Remove_Replace_NCN # ./ncn_add_pre-req.py
+    ```
+    ```text
+    The prerequisite script prepares adding NCNs by adjusting SLS network configurations.

+    Please enter answer as an integer.
+    How many NCNs would you like to add?
+Do not include NCNs to be removed or moved.
+    1

+    Please answer with yes or no.
+    Are the NCNs to be added are Fabric Manager Nodes (FMNs)? [y/N]
+    y
+    ```

 ### Add NCN procedure